Research and Practice

 Key areas of interest in the department include the study of pathways and mechanisms involved in the maintenance of genome integrity and protein homeostasis, in response to various stresses.
 We have a major focus on understanding the dysregulation of these processes in cancer, in reproductive and germ stem cell biology, and in aging.
 The biological settings in which we characterize these processes include normal physiology, bacterial and parasitic infection, cancer, neurodegenerative and other chronic diseases.
-Our experimental approach to these important topics is exceptionally broad, ranging from genetic engineering to live cell imaging to the study of molecules by X-ray crystallography, and likewise makes use of a range of genetically-tractable model organisms including mice, yeast, flies, and worms.
+Our experimental approach to these important topics is exceptionally broad, ranging from genetic engineering to live cell imaging to the study of molecules by X-ray crystallography, and likewise makes use of a range of genetically-tractable model organisms including mice, yeast, and worms.

 Key research areas

 Quality Control in Biology: Understanding Disease Risk at a Molecular level